Por que passar tempo ao ar livre pode melhorar sua saúde

 Try gardening

 Gardening is good for you for many reasons.
-Firstly, gardening is a deeply mindful activity that requires you to focus and be in the moment, allowing you to let go of worries and stress.
+Firstly, gardening is a deeply consciente activity that requires you to focus and be in the moment, allowing you to let go of worries and stress.
 Cultivating plants is also a creative outlet that provides satisfaction too.
 Watching a seed grow into a flower or a plant bearing vegetables is satisfying and rewarding - whether in your own back garden or community garden, or getting your hands dirty filling up some window boxes.

 Brown says: "According to the biophilia hypothesis, humans have naturally evolved to spend time in green spaces so we function best close to nature.
 Gardening means we're very physically close to nature.
 It's perhaps the ultimate grounding activity.
 It also feels like a safe space to be outside - especially if you're on your own - taking away any anxiety about who you might meet, what you need to wear or how you look."